-Periodontitis treatment is an essential aspect of periodontics in Houston, TX.
+Periodontitis treatment is an essential aspect of periodontics.
 It helps to clear the infection, stop bone erosion, and prevent tooth loss.
 A surgical procedure called root canal may be necessary in severe cases of gum disease.
 Scaling and root planing is a technique your dentist uses to clean the infected tooth root.
 Damaged tissues, and sometimes the tooth pulp, are removed to reverse bone loss and stop gum recession.

 When you combine gum disease treatment with daily oral hygiene and professional cleanings, you’ll reduce the risk of losing your natural teeth.
 You’ll also avoid health problems associated with periodontal disease.

 What Happens If You Don’t Treat Gum Disease?

 Periodontics can effectively eliminate gum disease as long as you get them in time.
 Common symptoms of the disease include: